teijag/data_challenges/README.md

 3. employee_retention: why do employee leaves?
 In this project, I wrote about the challenges in using censored data to predict the employees' survival (retention), and compared the model performance when different ranges of input data were used.
 In the end, I talked about the proactive strategies for the HRs to take.

 4. customer_complaints: Are the customers happy with us?
 In this project, I studied the current complaints and grouped them into clusters to find the most efficient ways to handle each of them.
+I talked about different clustering method and the way to choose k.

-5.
+5. fraud_detection: which user could be a fraud?
+In this project, I used user information to predict whether he/she was fraudulent.
+I talked about the difference between precision and recall, and which metrics to use under different business scenarios.